bihealth/bih-cluster/bih-cluster/docs/admin/policies.md

    We also need to arrange for cleaning up your data.
 5. The cluster mailing list bih-cluster@bihealth.de is the primary contact channel for administration to user.
    Users must be subscribed to the mailing list.
+   Users must follow the announcements, failure to do so can lead to missing important policy changes and thus losing access to the cluster or data.

 ## Cluster Policies